containers/bootc/docs/install.md

 $ podman run --privileged --pid=host --net=none --security-opt label=type:unconfined_t <image> bootc install --target-no-signature-verification /path/to/disk
 ```

-Note that while `--privileged` is used, this command will not
+Note that while `--privileged` is used, this command will not perform any
-perform any destructive action on the host system.
+destructive action on the host system.
+Among other things, `--privileged`
+makes sure that all host devices are mounted into container. `/path/to/disk` is
+the host's block device `<image>` will be installed on.

 The `--pid=host --security-opt label=type:unconfined_t` today
 make it more convenient for bootc to perform some privileged